 When your blood pressure gets too high, it puts extra stress on your heart and blood vessels.
 If your blood pressure stays high all the time, you will be at a higher risk for heart attacks, strokes, kidney disease, and other health problems.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your blood pressure.
+Below are questions you may want to ask your health care provider to help you take care of your blood pressure.

 What to ask your doctor about high blood pressure; Hypertension - what to ask your doctor

 How can I change the way I live to lower my blood pressure?

 - What is a heart-healthy diet?
 Is it ok to ever eat something that is not heart healthy?
 What are some ways to eat healthy when I go to a restaurant?

 - Do I need to limit how much salt I use?
 Are there other spices that I can use to make my food taste good?

 - Is it ok to drink alcohol?
 How much is ok?

 - What can I do to stop smoking?
 Is it ok to be around other people who are smoking?